 However much you make, you'll have to allow for taxes, Social Security and possibly health insurance.

 Gross vs. Net Pay

-Gross pay is what you earn before any deductions are taken out, like a 401k or health insurance.
+Gross pay is what you earn before any deductions are taken out, like a 401k retirement investment plan or health insurance.
 Net pay is the amount of your paycheck.

 STUB A: